• Date

 Welcome to Country: Uncle Ricky Cook, Jali Local Aboriginal Land Council

-Forum Welcome: John Connor, CEO, Carbon Market Institute – Highlighting the need for an Australian Carbon Market Strategy – articulating the role of carbon crediting in supporting decarbonisation and setting goals for reversing deforestation, ecological restoration and carbon removal. and growing ‘carbon for nature’ opportunities.
+Forum Welcome: John Connor, CEO, Carbon Market Institute – Join CMI’s CEO John Connor as he welcomes delegates to the 9th Carbon Farming Industry Forum, with an address that will consider the need for an Australian Carbon Market Strategy, the role of carbon crediting in supporting decarbonisation and setting goals for reversing deforestation, ecological restoration and carbon removal, as well as how we grow ‘carbon for nature’ opportunities.

 PLENARY ONE: Optimising Policy Frameworks for Carbon and Nature Markets